TinyauthTinyauth

 Caddy

-Just add the following label in the Caddy labels:
+Add the following label to the Caddy configuration:

 caddy.forward_auth.copy_headers: remote-user

-Multiple headers here are separated by space.
-Therefore multiple headers are passed like remote-user remote-name remote-email remote-groups
+Multiple headers are separated by spaces, for example: remote-user remote-name remote-email remote-groups.

 Nginx/Nginx Proxy Manager

-Add the following lines after the error_page 401 = @tinyauth_login;:
+Insert the following lines after the error_page 401 = @tinyauth_login; directive:

 auth_request_set $tinyauth_remote_user $upstream_http_remote_user;